C0rine/Mume/README.md

 ##### Platform: Android Studio

-Mume (MUseum MEmes) will be an Android App which uses images from the databases of museums (for this project only the database of the Rijksmuseum will be used) to create memes.
+Mume (MUseum MEmes) will be an Android App that uses images from the databases of museums (for this project only the database of the Rijksmuseum will be used) to create memes.

 Based on the popular Facebook-page: https://www.facebook.com/classicalartmemes